 (I should mention that hybrids are completely different than GMO’s.
 Hybrids are created with traditional breeding methods and are not at all controversial, except perhaps because they can be expensive to buy year after year.
 GMO’s are created in a lab with genetic engineering and are the source of lots of controversy.
 Hybrids can be grown organically.
 GMO’s cannot.)

-Avoid accidental cross-breeding / hybridizing
+Reason 2: Accidental cross-breeding / hybridizing

 If a species is self-pollinating, accidental cross-breeding is rare, and not something home growers need to worry about.